 Ruggs shows excellent “my ball” mentality at the catch point, and has done it against soon-to-be NFL talent like Deandre Baker.
 You see Ruggs make the tough and even spectacular catches through traffic, and that’s what you want in a #1 WR.
 Ruggs has the 4.3 speed to separate and get over the top of a defense, although you could argue we have that in Robert Foster and John Brown.
 Ruggs checks the character and motivation boxes for sure.
 The height box?
 Not so much, but there are non-Smurf WRs available in this draft later on.

 Chase Claypool, Notre Dame

 Claypool is fun to watch, and he’s at the Bills’ most-watched school from 2018.
-He uses length, strength, and cunning so well that he’s higher on my board than some other preseason watchlists.
-Says Head Coach Brian Kelly about Claypool: “Excited about Chase, love his work ethic.”
+He uses length, strength, and cunning so well that he’s higher on my own board (#90) than some other preseason draft boards.
+He has 4.48 speed at a true 6-4 height, and is just the fourth Notre Dame WR since 1996 to eclipse 400 receiving yards in 3 straight seasons.
+Says Head Coach Brian Kelly about Claypool: “Excited about Chase; love his work ethic.”
 Work ethic.
 Those are Process words right there.

 Fit For Bills: A+

 19.4 ypc vs. AP-ranked teams in 2018; 95 catches, 12.9 ypc in 2019